ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 - `scalar`: the bottom structure describing a single value of a single type
 - `array`: a structure describing a static number of copies of its substructure's layout and introducing a dynamic dimension
 - `vector`: a structure describing a dynamic number of copies of its substructure's layout and introducing a dynamic dimension (its size is specified ad-hoc via `set_length` - see below)
-- `tuple`: a structure describing a multiple number of various substructures' layouts and introducing a static dimension
+- `tuple`: a structure describing a number of various substructures' layouts and introducing a static dimension

 ## Full list of the provided functions